ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 <dd>The secret type.
 Required.</dd>
 <dd>Allowable values are: arbitrary, username_password, iam_credentials</dd>
 <dt>--limit (integer)</dt>
 <dd>The number of secrets to retrieve.
-By default, `GET /secrets/{secret-type}` returns the first 200 secrets.
-To retrieve a different set of secrets, use `limit` with `offset` to page through your available resources.
-The maximum value for `limit` is 5000.
+By default, list operations return the first 200 items.
+To retrieve a different set of items, use `limit` with `offset` to page through your available resources.

 **Usage:** If you have 20 secrets in your instance, and you want to retrieve only the first 5 secrets, use `../secrets/{secret-type}?limit=5`.</dd>
 <dd>The maximum value is `5000`.
 The minimum value is `1`.</dd>
 <dt>--offset (integer)</dt>
 <dd>The number of secrets to skip.
-By specifying `offset`, you retrieve a subset of secrets that starts with the `offset` value.
+By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
 Use `offset` with `limit` to page through your available resources.

 **Usage:** If you have 100 secrets in your instance, and you want to retrieve secrets 26 through 50, use `../secrets/{secret-type}?offset=25&limit=25`.</dd>